 My involvement in Student Government Association has taught me that sometimes, people are going to disagree with me.
 But that’s okay.
 I’ve also realized that when I have an unpopular opinion, I still need to express it – even if my voice shakes, and even if I’m nervous what others will think about me.
 Because here’s the thing: I’ve also learned that if someone tries to silence or hates me by default, then that’s their own prerogative.
 For my good, I remind myself to never walk away from our discussions thinking of someone as any less due to the fact they voted differently than me on a matter.

-And y’all – I ask nicely – please don’t question peoples’ morals, integrities as friends or family members, or values because of for whom they voted.
+Additionally, I impore you to not question peoples’ morals, integrities as friends or family members, or values because of for whom they voted.

 I would encourage you to restore those relationships that have been dissolved over political differences.
 Life is too short not to live at peace with others.
 Relationships matter.
 People matter.